Roland29/aws-certification/saa-c03/networking/README.md

 - New NACL deny everything in & out
 - Rules allow or deny and are evaluated in order (lower to highest)

+VPC sharing
+-
+- share one or more subnets with other AWS accounts belonging to the same parent organization

 VPC Peering
 -
 - Privately connect 2 vpc's (even from cross account)